kingston-hackSpace/Fans/README.md

 Before continuing, follow [this ultrasonic sensor tutorial](https://github.com/kingston-hackSpace/Distance_Sensors/blob/main/Ultrasonic.md) to understand how the sensor works and how to wire it correctly.

-Download and upload [this code to your Arduino board]
+Once completed, download and upload [this code to your Arduino board] to link the sensor to the fan control.